The story behind the new restoration of one of the earliest Australian films made by a team of female filmmakers.

 Lorraine's movements are subtle in these scenes; her scarf and hair blow in the breeze and her eyes sadden when she realises that their courtship must end.
 Unfortunately, the decomposition had erased these images and, to revive the scene, we sent a 16mm release print of The Cheaters to Haghefilm.
 They replaced the damaged section of the 35mm film with the 16mm image, seamlessly matching the vivid tints.

 Ready for its close-up

 A big question when managing a digital restoration is how far do you go?
 While the digital clean-up achieved significant improvements in re-stablising, de-flickering and grading the image, extra time was needed to address some remaining distracting scratches and spots.
 In order to maintain the integrity of the original image, NFSA film restorations aim to return the image to a condition as close as possible to the original without changing it.
 Therefore defects were only removed if they did not compromise the original image.

 The Cheaters now has a new screening life.
 Uncovering the stylistic and cinematic details crafted by the pioneering McDonagh sisters has been a rewarding process.
 The finer details of this Hollywood-inspired melodrama now enjoy an intensified clarity true to its original form.
 As one of the earliest Australian films made by a team of women, it has been an honour to restore a film that holds such a special place in Australian film history.

-The newly restored version of The Cheaters screens at the NFSA on 14 January 2018.
+The newly restored version of The Cheaters screens at the Melbourne International Film Festival on 12 August 2018.